iistargazer/iistargazer/README.md

-- 👋 Hi, I’m @iistargazer
+-  Hi, I’m @iistargazer
-- 👀 I’m interested in video games and art
+-  I’m interested in video games and art
-- 🌱 Languages: C++, Python
+-  Languages: C++, Python
-- 💞️ I’m looking to collaborate on game development and embedded systems
+-  I’m looking to collaborate on game development and embedded systems
-- 📫 How to reach me @percyyisbased on discord
+-  How to reach me @percyyisbased on discord
-- 😄 Pronouns: idk
-- ⚡ Fun fact: teehee

 <!---
 iistargazer/iistargazer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.